cristianlepore/Self-Sovereign-Identity/definition/Definition.md

 # 1. Self-Sovereign Identity

 Self-Sovereign Identity (SSI) is an innovative approach to identity management that empowers users with full control over their identities.
-Beyond control, SSI encompasses several fundamental principles.
-The first to define a set of principles was Allen[^allen], and since then, academics and working groups have contributed to expanding this list to create a more comprehensive framework.
-Some of the key features of SSI include *Existence, Control, Access, Transparency, Persistence, Portability, Interoperability, Consent, Minimalization, and Protection.*
+With SSI, users can devide what information to share with whom.
+However, describing SSI as control of information is just a part of its essense; the rest incorporates several core principles.
+The first to frame a list of principles for SSI was Allen[^allen]; since its list, numerous academics and working groups have further refined and expanded upon them to create a more comprehensive list of properties.
+As of today, there is no agreed-upon list of what those properties are, nor their definition.
+This chapter shed light on the debate surrounding SSI and we aim to converge to a comprehensive list of principles.
+We provide rationale for those principles combining a quantitative and a qualitative analysis.

 ## 1.1 Background

+In 2016 Allen defined the properties of SSI through ten core properties which include *Existence, Control, Access, Transparency, Persistence, Portability, Interoperability, Consent, Minimalization, and Protection.*[^allen] These properties reflects back to the way individuals mange their digital identity and share personal credentials online.

-Figure 1 illustrates the flow of identity information and key roles within the SSI model.
-Data moves from left to right, with issuers providing data to holders, who collect claims and later present them as assertions to service providers.
+With time, the philosophical approach found consistency, merging with many of the concepts of the decentralized identity community.
+A standardized way to represent SSI as a data flow between key roles emerged to the point that it depicted an archetype for SSI.
+The archetype proposed by the W3C community foresees three entities: issuer, holder, and verifier, with issuers providing data to holders, who collect claims and later present them as assertions to service providers.
 Assertions may consist of claims combined in various ways and formats.
 The roles within the data flow are not fixed; each entity can act as an issuer or a verifier depending on the context.
 For example, the holder may occasionally issue claims to the verifier, while the verifier can also issue claims to holders upon request.
 In some cases, a verifiable data registry, such as a blockchain registry or a certificate authority (CA), can be integrated into the model, as shown in Figure 1.

+While SSI principles inspired this archetype, a phisiological intertwine of principles and technical items appeared in some contributions.[^cucko] For this reason, we have elaborated an infographic of the potential positioning of principles into the data flow and key roles of SSI.

-The same figure systematically positions Allen's principles within the Users and Roles schema and the data flow.
-Specifically, the data flow on the right integrates information from [^cucko], the Trust Over IP Foundation [^toip], and the Architecture and Reference Framework v1.4.1 of the EUDI Wallet solution [^ARF] to build the most comprehensive model possible for the SSI data flow.
-The use of a registering CA—or another form of centrally managed or decentralized repository—can be replaced with a different type of trust anchor to validate certificates.
+We have integrated information from [^cucko], the Trust Over IP Foundation [^toip], the W3C,[^braun] and the Architecture and Reference Framework v1.4.1 of the EUDI Wallet solution [^ARF] with the hope to build the most comprehensive infographic of the SSI properties within its architecture.
+The posistion of properties is consistent with the information from [^cucko], and we did not infer other information about the position of properties.
+The use of a registering CA — or another form of centrally managed or decentralized repository — can be replaced with a different type of trust anchor to validate certificates.

 ![Allen Principles Schema (Local)](/definition/images/allen_principles/Allen_principles_schema.png) *Figure 1: Systematic positioning of Allen's properties within the SSI process workflow.[^allen]*